peer-calls/peer-calls/README.md

 - [x] Add ability to share files (Fixed in 3877893)
 - [ ] Enable node cluster support (to scale vertically).
 - [x] Add Socket.IO support for Redis (to scale horizontally).
-- [ ] Generate public keys for each client, and allow each client to accept, deny, and remember allowed/denied connections to specific peers.
 - [ ] Add support for browser push notifications
+- [ ] Allow other methods of connectivity, beside mesh.
+Experimental work done in `server-go` branch.

 # Contributing